What Types of Taxes Do You Pay on Home Sale Proceeds When Selling a House In PA?

 Transfer Tax In Pennsylvania

-Transfer tax or Realty Transfer Tax (RTT) is a fixed percentage amount levied on the sale price of your home in Pennsylvania.
+Transfer tax or Realty Transfer Tax (RTT), the fees rendered by state and local governments when property transfers, is a fixed percentage amount levied on the sale price of your home in Pennsylvania.

 - State applied RTT